 For employees who are considered to be “at-will”, an employer may terminate such employees for any lawful reason, such as poor performance, insubordination, violation of company policies, or economic/financial reasons.
 However, it is illegal for employers to terminate workers based on any of the exceptions to the “at-will” rule.
 Circumstances that may constitute wrongful termination can include:

 It is also considered unlawful for an employer to terminate an employee for any reason that is considered to violate public policy.
 Finally, an employer cannot cover up a wrongful termination by citing a legitimate reason as a pretext.
-An experienced Paterson wrongful termination lawyer from Camili & Capo, PA can help you determine whether you may have been illegally fired from your job by your employer.
+Our experienced New Jersey wrongful termination lawyers from Camili & Capo, PA can help you determine whether you may have been illegally fired from your job by your employer.

 Pursuing a wrongful termination claim can often be a complex task.
 Employers often try to hide the fact that they’ve illegally fired an employee by citing another, legitimate basis for termination as cover for their unlawful behavior.
-You need an experienced, aggressive attorney who will dig deep into your case to recover the evidence needed to prove when you’ve been the victim of wrongful termination.
+You need one of our experienced, aggressive wrongful discharge attorneys in Totowa, NJ who will dig deep into your case to recover the evidence needed to prove when you’ve been the victim of wrongful termination.

-When you choose Camili & Capo, PA to represent you in your wrongful termination case, you can expect a qualified Paterson wrongful termination lawyer to:
+When you choose Camili & Capo, PA to represent you in your wrongful termination case, you can expect our qualified New Jersey wrongful termination lawyers to:

-When your rights and livelihood are on the line, don’t settle for anything less than an attorney who will work as hard as possible to make sure that you recover fully after you’ve been illegally terminated from your job.
+When your rights and livelihood are on the line, don’t settle for anything less than our New Jersey wrongful termination lawyers who will work as hard as possible to make sure that you recover fully after you’ve been illegally terminated from your job.

 As an employee, you deserve to be treated with respect and dignity.
 You shouldn’t have to suffer a termination from your job for unlawful or unethical reasons.
-Don’t wait another day to talk to a wrongful termination lawyer about what you can do to pursue financial compensation and justice for the harm you’ve suffered.
-Contact Camili & Capo, PA today for a free case evaluation to discuss how an aggressive, battle-tested Paterson wrongful termination lawyer can advocate for your rights and interests after you’ve been wrongfully terminated from your job.
+Don’t wait another day to talk to one of our New Jersey wrongful termination lawyers about what you can do to pursue financial compensation and justice for the harm you’ve suffered.
+Contact Camili & Capo, PA today for a free case evaluation to discuss how an aggressive, battle-tested wrongful discharge attorneys in Totowa, NJ can advocate for your rights and interests after you’ve been wrongfully terminated from your job.